arivette/MAT301/ps2.md

     2. ',' should be 'and'

 13. Select products with length less than 12 inches and sort decsending.

+        SELECT * FROM unemath_Rivette.Products WHERE length<12 ORDER BY length desc;

 14. How many products are there whose price is between $10 and $20?

+        SELECT * FROM unemath_Rivette.Products WHERE length<12 ORDER BY length desc;
+        3226 products

 15. How many products are there made in China whose MSRP is between $10 and $20.

+        Select * FROM unemath_Rivette.Products where country='China' and MSRP between 10 and 20;
+        2189 products